What is a solar eclipse?

 Many people went to view the eclipse in Cornwall, the only place in the UK to witness totality, with the BBC broadcasting from Cornwall's western end where the eclipse would come first.

-As always, with any observing event involving the Sun, it should never be looked at directly without the appropriate filters.
+As always, you should never look directly at the Sun without the appropriate filters.

 If you want to look at an eclipse directly and safely there are a couple of options.